ryanbrookepayne/html-input-calculator/README.md

 new InlineCalculator();
 ```

-When the user enters a mathematical expression and presses the enter key, the input's value will update with the return value of the expression.
+When users enter a mathematical expression and press the enter key, the input's value will update with the return value of the expression.

 **For Example:**